 The more Mbps available, the quicker you can download files, browse websites, watch videos, and anything else you do online.
 But is it enough for your house?
 Let’s take a look at when Mbps is the best option.

 When it comes to everyday internet usage, there isn’t much that Mbps internet speed packages can’t handle.
 In fact, Mbps speed is commonly used in most households.
-Of course, Mbps speeds could range anywhere from 1 Mbps to 999 Mbps, with big differences in speed and efficiency at either end of that spectrum.
+Of course, Mbps speeds could range anywhere from 1 Mbps to 999 Mbps, with big differences in speed and efficiency at either end of that scale.
 As a result, speed requirements depend on how many people live in a house and how many devices will typically use the connection at the same time.

 Households with large numbers of people, or multiple connected devices, could benefit from Gbps speed.
 If you have a large household with several members engaging in heavy-usage activities like online gaming, or joining video calls while working from home, for example.
 Maybe you live in a house-share where six or more people are using the same broadband connection daily.
 The requirements are more intensive in these cases, so Gbps speeds could ensure you can all enjoy reliable internet.